garronej/ts-ci/README.md

 - ✍️ Filling up the `package.json`
 - ✅ Testing on multiple Node version running on Ubuntu and Windows before publishing.
 - 📦 Publishing on NPM and creating corresponding GitHub releases.
+- 🧪 Enable you to test your local copy of the module on an external app.
 - 🌗 You can use a different repo image for dark and light mode.
   Example with: [i18nifty](https://github.com/etalab/i18nifty): [Light](https://user-images.githubusercontent.com/6702424/200299948-94bacf9d-381e-40f8-b9a3-8e726bcd37c5.png) - [Dark](https://user-images.githubusercontent.com/6702424/200299807-42388349-a5ae-44b2-abd1-0aa538b58da2.png)
   See [here](https://github.com/etalab/i18nifty/blob/f6ad7bb11514224a416158af7af8e4073c7932c1/README.md?plain=1#L1-L11) the special GitHub syntax (`#gh-dark-mode-only`) that enable this to work.